All Episodes

 What do you think?

-I had people, I had people calling my wife, you know, my wife's Russian.
+I had people, I had people calling my wife.

-I had people from Russia calling my wife saying, Oh my god, I did not know that Todd spoke such eloquent Spanish.
+I had people from Russia calling my wife saying, oh, my God, I did not know that Todd spoke such eloquent Spanish.

-Oh, dude, uh it'll do it in Russian.
+Oh, dude, it'll do it in Russian.

-Too that would be we gotta do it in Russian for you.
+We got to do it in Russian for you.

 Then you can give it to your wife's friends.